02 July - 31 July 2026

 Sponsored by The Bob Hawke Prime Ministerial Centre and co-presented with Ku Arts

-Hands weaving, Image: Margaret rose, Ku Arts.
+Hands weaving, Image: Margaret Rose, Ku Arts.

 sponsored by